Robert Charles Bates: Career

-In a turn of events and despite not graduating, he was appointed as the superintendent of manual training at Claflin University, determined by the Freedmen's Aid Society and the Southern Education Society.
+He was appointed in 1888 as a professor at Claflin University, and as the superintendent of manual training in carpentry, drafting, and architecture (which included various titles held), and his selection for the role had been determined by the Freedmen's Aid Society and the Southern Education Society.
 By fall of 1890, Bates was teaching architectural drawing at Claflin, and is believed to be the first Black teacher of architecture at a HBU.
-Two years later he published a textbook based on his class lectures, and despite being poorly written, it may be the first architecture book authored by an African American.
+Two years later he published a textbook based on his class lectures, it may be the first architecture book authored by an African American.